How to Become a Vendor and Apply for Membership

 Examples of products sold in this category include vegetables, fruits, flowers, herbs, nuts, plants, honey, eggs, meat, and wool, as well as wild-harvested berries and gathered raw material for value-added products.
 Please see more details on the Agricultural Producers & Growers page.

-Artisans and Crafters create unique and quality artwork and crafts, primarily made from raw materials that have not been grown or gathered.
+Artisans Food and Craft Vendors create unique and quality artwork and crafts, primarily made from raw materials that have not been grown or gathered.
 Examples are articles of clothing and accessories, tools or ornamentation for the home or garden, body care products, or food products not for immediate consumption.
 All art and crafts must be juried (reviewed) by the Artistic Review Committee.
-Please see more details on the Artisans & Crafters page.
+Please see more details on the Artisan Food and Craft Vendors page.

 Food Court Vendors are a special category of vendors who prepare a specialty food for immediate consumption on the market premises.
 At least 75% of the products on display and/or advertised must be for immediate consumption.
 Vendors are selected by the Board of Directors, and must meet all government and KCFMA health regulations.
 Food Court Vendors are not eligible for membership.
 Please see complete details on the Food Court Vendors page.